c0des1ayr/aria2-static-build/README.md

 > Reference for different distribution certificates locations: https://gitlab.com/probono/platformissues/blob/master/README.md#certificates

-## Fedora users NOTE
+## NOTE for Fedora users

-Fedora's openssl may contains some non-official patches and contains some configurations not support by this build openssl.
+Fedora's openssl may contains some non-official patches and contains some configurations not support by this build's openssl.

 For this scenario, you can force set an `OPENSSL_CONF` environment variable to point to an invalid path before run `aria2c`.
 E.g: